andbanman/ansible-role-slurm/README.md

 Author Information
 ------------------

 This role was written by [Andrew Banman](https://github.com/andbanman) while working as a DevOps engineer at Pacific Northwest Research Institute.
-This package was based on [galaxyproject/ansible-slurm](https://github.com/galaxyproject/ansible-slurm.git).
+This role was based on [galaxyproject/ansible-slurm](https://github.com/galaxyproject/ansible-slurm.git).